 We arrived late in the afternoon, just in time to catch street performers on the boardwalk and watch the skaters as the sun set behind them.
 This part was very cool.
 There were lots of tourists around taking photos and the sky was all sorts of brilliant colors.

 But then it got chilly, the sun set, and everybody disappeared.
 It was bizarre.
 In less than an hour, Venice went from bustling ‘hood to ghost town.

 After checking in to our hostel, my friend and I wandered around looking for someplace to eat, and there weren’t many options.
 The places that were open on this Sunday night were all upscale restaurants.
 Not even so much as a burger joint or diner – except for the budget Mexican restaurant across from the hostel that was so empty that we didn’t trust the food.

-We headed over to the Abbot Kinney Blvd. area, one of the busiest districts in Venice, and still couldn’t find much.
+We headed over to the Abbot Kinney Blvd. area, one of the busiest districts in Venice, and still couldn’t find much at that hour.
 So we ended up grabbing sandwiches at Subway.
-Exciting!
+Meh!

 Maybe Sunday is just a bad night to visit Venice.
 Or maybe there’s simply not a lot of nightlife to be found here.